-In 2007, the USDA published guidelines for a small grains commodity based survey.
+In 2007, the USDA published guidelines for a commodity-based surveys.
 The idea behind commodity based surveys is to target export commodities rather than individual pests.
 Here, multiple survey methods are used to take samples from a single commodity or group of similar commodities over a longer period of time.
-In the small grains survey, MDA used sweep net samples, visual surveys, soil samples for nematodes, and whole plant samples for diseases.
+In the pulse crop survey, MDA used sweep net samples, visual surveys, soil samples for nematodes, and whole plant samples for diseases.
 This methodology allows the survey to maximize the potential for pest detection and minimize the cost compared to several different surveys for individual pests.

-The 2020 small grains survey targets nine (9) different types of pests (see table below).
-These pests include 5 arthropods, 2 mollusks, and 2 nematodes.
+The 2022 pulse crop survey targets six (6) different types of pests (see table below).
+These pests include 3 arthropods, 2 mollusks, and a nematode.
 In addition to the

-9 exotic pests, samples were also screened for the cereal leaf beetle and a number of other economically important nematodes and plant diseases.
+6 exotic pests, samples were also screened for the cereal leaf beetle and a number of other economically important nematodes and plant diseases.

-RESULTS: During the 2021 survey, 23 sweep net samples were collected and 46 visual surveys were taken.
+RESULTS: During the 2022 survey, 23 sweep net samples were collected, and 50 visual surveys were taken.
 Soil samples for nematode detection analysis were sent to the University of Nebraska in Lincoln.
 No suspect target pests were detected in any of the samples.